-Lithium-ion batteries used in battery and hybrid electric vehicles must operate in a narrow temperature range to maintain efficiency, durability and reliability.
+Lithium-ion batteries used in battery and hybrid electric vehicles must operate in a narrow temperature range to maintain efficiency, durability, and reliability.
 Therefore, innovative new products and related manufacturing process technologies are needed to achieve improved battery temperature control and enable market adoption of battery and hybrid-electric vehicles.
-To accomplish this , the Federal Government of Canada through its ecoENERGY Innovation Initiative (ecoEII) that supports advanced clean technology innovations; has awarded Dana PTG, Thermal Products a total of CDN$2.112 Mio to accelerate 2 of its strategic R&D projects for battery thermal management application.
+To accomplish this, the Federal Government of Canada through its ecoENERGY Innovation Initiative (ecoEII) that supports advanced clean technology innovations; has awarded Dana PTG, Thermal Products a total of CDN$2.112 Mio to accelerate two of its strategic R&D projects for battery thermal management application.

 The first project entitled “Improved Fluxless Aluminium Brazing Materials and Process Technology for Manufacturing of Advanced Battery Cooling Heat Exchanger” was awarded CDN$1.269 Mio to improve the constituent technologies involved in our proprietary fluxless aluminum brazing process.
 In collaboration with the University of Waterloo and University of Dalhousie, an improved pilot aluminum fluxless brazing process with improved braze performance, environmental and cost efficiencies was developed Commercialization of this improved process is underway for use in the manufacture of next-generation battery thermal management, as well as, and other heat exchanger products.